 Conduct at any of the Colleges and District Office in the Los Angeles Community College District must conform with the laws of the Federal Government and the State of California and District policies and procedures.
-The Los Angeles Community College District faculty, staff and administration are dedicated to maintaining an optimal learning environment; the standards of behavior as outlined in Board Rule 9803 are essential to the maintenance of a quality college environment.
+The Los Angeles Community College District faculty, staff and administration are dedicated to maintaining an optimal learning environment; the standards of behavior as outlined in Board Policy 5500 ("Standards of Student Conduct") are essential to the maintenance of a quality college environment.
 These standards apply to all current students on campus, or other college property or while attending any college-sponsored classes, activities or events.
 Violation of such laws, policies, rules and regulations or behavior adversely affecting suitability as a student, will lead to disciplinary action.
-Former students may also be disciplined for violating the District's standards of behavior (Board Rule section 9803 et seq.) or other college property or at a college-sponsored activity or event.
+Former students may also be disciplined for violating the District's standards of behavior or other college property or at a college-sponsored activity or event.